HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 not an issue: as long as a sufficient majority of the supervised candidates are correctly supervised, the system will be able to extract the information even if the signal given by the distant supervision is, in some sense, "noisy".
-This is a desirable characteristic, as it allows to use distant supervision rules that are at least reasonable even if they are not perfect.
+This is a desirable property, as it allows to use distant supervision rules that are at least reasonable even if they are not perfect.

 We now create a script `udf/ext_has_spouse.py` to generate and label